vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 CHAPTER IV

 and last of all on the philosophical works, like the Spanda Kārikā.
 Thus he carried on the work of his teacher.
-The students of the Trika philosophy owe a special debt of gratitude to Kșemarāja for a systematic presentation of the views of Abhinava on the Spanda branch, on which the latter, not liking to be classed with the common herd of commentators, did not write.
+The students of the Trika philosophy owe a special debt of gratitude to Kṣemarāja for a systematic presentation of the views of Abhinava on the Spanda branch, on which the latter, not liking to be classed with the common herd of commentators, did not write.

 1. SVACCHANDODYOTA.
 It is his commentary on the Svacchanda Tantra.
 This seems to be the first in the chronology of his available works.
 It is referred to in his commentaries on Bhatta Nārāyana's Stava Cintāmaņi, P. 226, on the Siva Sūtra, P. 12, and on the Netra Tantra, P. 226.